liulifenyf/PlantCRE/README.md

 # PlantCRE

-Welcome to the official repository for the paper **"Precise Engineering of Gene Expression by Editing Plasticity"**.
+Welcome to the official repository for the paper **"Precise engineering of gene expression by editing plasticity"**.

 ## Overview